 Not every brand is a good choice for mystery.
 Things like health products and food shouldn’t be mysterious, the customer wants to know what they’re putting in their bodies.
 But if your product needs to be luxurious, glamorous, beautiful, and sexy, then mystery can be your best friend.

 The Queen of the Mystery Brand

 Coco’s greatest brand was Chanel No5, a brand that is instantly mysterious on name alone.
-When you see a bottle of Chanel No5, your first question is, “What happened to number 1,2,3 and 4?”
+When you see a bottle of Chanel No5, your first question is, “What happened to numbers 1,2,3, and 4?”

 This is probably true… But it might not be.
 Coco Chanel was a notorious liar.
 She deliberately told tall tales, she mired her company in constant ongoing lawsuits with her partners and vendors to create drama, and she told different friends, journalists, and interviewers different and conflicting versions of the same story, because she was the mistress of mystery and liked to keep the rich and famous of Paris constantly gossiping.

 Lies, Secrets, and Doing it on Purpose… All for the Brand

 According to fashion historians that study this sort of thing, Coco’s list of big fibs and little white lies is its own category of legend, called “Chanel lore,” or “Chancellor” for short.
 Coco Chanel was born into an impoverished family, she spent most of her youth in an orphanage, she was the mistress to a French aristocrat that she knew would toss her aside when he got bored of her, and a survivor of both World Wars.
 Being a pathological liar was part of Coco’s defense mechanism.
 She made up stories about glamor and wealth to escape the reality of her poverty.